In a Nutshell

 - TayIT is designed to be a strong technical foundation, but it should be used as part of a wider compliance programme and, where appropriate, with professional legal advice.

-If you’re tired of “banner‑only” plugins that give you a pretty notice while hiding the real risks, the TayIT WordPress GDPR Cookie Plugin is built for you.
+Tired of "banner-only" plugins that give you a pretty notice while hiding the real risks?

-- Blocks key tracking scripts at the server level (so their cookies are never set), rather than just hiding them with CSS or JavaScript.
+- Blocks key tracking scripts at the server level - cookies are never set without consent

-- Provides Google Consent Mode v2 support without the complexity of IAB TCF.
+- Google Consent Mode v2 support without the complexity of IAB TCF

-- Includes Admin Shield and DSR portal so you can protect your own dashboard and handle user requests within WordPress.
+- Admin Shield and DSR portal protect your dashboard and handle user requests